With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Eyerly Ball Community Mental Health Services Story County Outpatient Clinic is a mental health clinic in Story County, Iowa, located at 2521 University Boulevard, Suite 121, 50010 zip code.
-Eyerly Ball Community Mental Health Services Story County Outpatient Clinic offers telemedicine/telehealth and outpatient treatment.
-Eyerly Ball Community Mental Health Services Story County Outpatient Clinic provides individual psychotherapy, couples/family therapy and dialectical behavior therapy to seniors 65 or older, young adults and children / adolescents.
-Some other services provided by Eyerly Ball Community Mental Health Services Story County Outpatient Clinic include family psychoeducation and court-ordered outpatient treatment.
+Eyerly Ball Community Mental Health Services Story County Outpatient Clinic is a mental health treatment center in Story County, IA, located at 2521 University Boulevard, Suite 121, 50010 zip code area.
+Eyerly Ball Community Mental Health Services Story County Outpatient Clinic provides telemedicine/telehealth and outpatient treatment.
+Eyerly Ball Community Mental Health Services Story County Outpatient Clinic offers cognitive behavioral therapy, trauma therapy and psychotropic medication to seniors 65 or older, children / adolescents and young adults.
+Additional services at Eyerly Ball Community Mental Health Services Story County Outpatient Clinic consist of family psychoeducation and court-ordered outpatient treatment.

 Yes, Iowa offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.